YX-ZHANG-1/CausalMediationMicrobiome/README.md

 > Zhang, Y., Wang, J., Shen, J., Galloway-Peña, J., Shelburne, S., Wang, L., and Hu, J. *Inverse Probability Weighting-Based Mediation Analysis for Microbiome Data.*(2026+).

-After the software is archived on Zenodo, add the version-specific software DOI and citation here.

 ## License

 This software is distributed under the [MIT License](LICENSE.txt).
 Copyright (c) 2025 Yuexia Zhang.